-- a. licenses or written permission from the copyright owner, - b. the fair-use guidelines, - c. the principle of fair use, and/or, - d. specific documented exemptions in state and federal law.
+- Licenses or written permission from the copyright owner, - The fair-use guidelines, - The principle of fair use, and/or, - Specific documented exemptions in state and federal law.

 All requests in person or via the College network that constitute violations of copyright will be refused.
 Employees and students who willfully disregard this policy will be subject to College disciplinary action as noted in Board Policy.
 The College combats unauthorized distribution of copyrighted materials with technological deterrents and enforces penalties and disciplinary actions.